fuzz/remote/README.markdown

 individual being allowed to work remote in a role that otherwise would not be remote—a VP who tried to quit to move to France so they let her work remote, say—does not count.
-If a company definitely has remote managers but no proximity information is known, use `ma`—such a company would have a proximity of `Mma`.
+If a company definitely has remote managers but no proximity information is known, use `do`—such a company would have a proximity of `Mdo`.

 ## Contributing